Anti-American conservative

-Anti-American conservative (反米保守, han-Bei hoshu) is a term applied in Japan to politically conservative people with anti-American diplomatic or cultural views.
+Anti-American conservative (反米保守, han-Bei hoshu) is a term used in Japan to describe right-leaning or conservative individuals who hold critical views towards the United States, particularly on matters of foreign policy, defense or cultural influence.

-Today, most establishment conservatives maintain diplomatic pro-Americanism.
-Anti-American conservatives are mentioned individually in Japan because conservatives have fewer anti-American views than the political left; Japan's ruling right-wing conservative Liberal Democratic Party is highly pro-American.
+In contemporary Japanese politics, mainstream consensus – especially those affiliated with the Liberal Democratic Party (LDP) tends to maintain a pro-American stance, emphasizing on the importance of the Japanese-American alliance.
+While anti-American sentiment is common among the Japanese pacifist left, some conservatives have expressed opposition to perceived American domination on Japanese foreign and defense matters or to American cultural influence.

 History

 Prewar Japan

 In the Edo period, there was a "Kokugaku" to preserve traditional philosophy against Western philosophy inflows, including in the United States.
 In addition, anti-American conservatism emerged through "'" (農本主義, lit.
 Agrarianism) and "Pan-Asianism" (アジア主義, lit.
 Asianism) during the Meiji period.

 During the prewar Shōwa period, "Ultra-nationalism" (超国家主義, chō kokka shugi, lit. "extreme state-ism") emerged, and to justify Japan's invasion of the Asian region, the cause of "liberating Asia from the West" was put forward; at this time, there was 鬼畜米英 (kichiku beiei), racist propaganda meaning "American and British demonic beasts".